iain/verbose_hash_fetch/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+I was complaining on Twitter, so [Roel van Dijk](http://twitter.com/rdvdijk) made it and put it in a Gist.
+I just converted it into a gem.